ArmenMadoyan/warehouse_management_system/README.md

 ## Notes

-- **No automatic seeding**: Data must be inserted using SQL scripts.
 - **Fully containerized**: No local installations required beyond Docker.
 - **Modular frontend**: Easy to extend with additional functionalities like order placement, payment processing, inventory forecasting.